Pinpoint tests — car equipped with OSC

 Yes

-REPAIR the relevant electrical circuit.
-CHECK the system is working properly.
+REPAIR the electrical circuit concerned.
+CHECK the system for proper operation.

 No

 INSTALL a new PCM.
-CHECK the system is working properly.
+CHECK the system for proper operation.

-E6: POWER PACK CONTROL MODULE AND WIRING HARNESS GROUND CHECK
+E6: CHECK POWERTRAIN CONTROL MODULE AND WIRING HARNESS GROUND

 Yes